Peristaltic Pump

 If you’ve searched how do peristaltic pumps work (plural), the same core mechanism applies—whether it’s one standalone unit or multiple pumps working in tandem within a dosing or metering system.

-Types of Peristaltic Pumps
+What Are the Main Types of Peristaltic Pumps?

 Peristaltic pumps come in several variations to suit different flow rates, pressures, and operating environments.
 Understanding the main types will help you select the right design for your system.